 NYGC ALS Consortium

-The Center for Genomics of Neurodegenerative Disease (CGND), led by the NYGC’s Hemali Phatnani, PhD, has established a global ALS Consortium, consisting of 34 member institutions in five countries.
+The Center for Genomics of Neurodegenerative Disease (CGND), led by the NYGC’s Hemali Phatnani, PhD, has established a global ALS Consortium, consisting of 42 member institutions worldwide.
 The CGND has also contributed to ALS research with the development of genomic technologies for the study of RNA transcription, single cell transcription, and spatial transcriptomics.

 NYGC Neurodegenerative Disease Working Group

-The NYGC is leveraging the success of the CGND extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
-The NYGC has created a new Neurodegenerative Disease Working Group, led by Alison Goate, DPhil, Icahn School of Medicine at Mount Sinai, Hemali Phatnani, PhD, NYGC, and Phil De Jager, PhD, MD, MMSc, Columbia University Irving Medical Center, with the objective of bringing together researchers from NYGC’s institutional founding members, NYGC faculty, senior faculty, NYGC technology development and computational scientists, and affiliate members. to discuss the underlying disease mechanisms in neurodegenerative disease.
+The NYGC is leveraging the success of the Center for Genomics of Neurodegenerative Disease (CGND) to extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
+The Neurodegenerative Disease Working Group is co-led by Thomas Lehner, PhD, MPH, NYGC and Hemali Phatnani, PhD, NYGC and Columbia University, with the objective of bringing together researchers from our Institutional Founding Members, NYGC faculty and senior faculty, NYGC technology development and computational scientists, and affiliate members to build partnerships and programs to better understand the biological underpinnings and molecular mechanisms driving neurodegenerative disease.